 The Clean Hands Economic Expansion and Revitalization Amendment Act of 2025 proposes significant changes to the Clean Hands Certification requirements in the District of Columbia.
 Specifically, the bill exempts the issuance of occupational and business licenses from the Clean Hands Certification requirement, allowing businesses to obtain necessary licenses without being hindered by outstanding debts.
 Additionally, the bill increases the debt threshold applicable under the Clean Hands Act, raising the limit from $100 to $2,500 in multiple sections of the law, including Sections 47-2862 and 47-2863.

 These amendments aim to facilitate economic growth and support business development by reducing barriers for entrepreneurs and business owners.
-By increasing the debt threshold and removing the Clean Hands Certification requirement for certain licenses, the bill seeks to encourage more individuals to start and operate businesses in the District, ultimately contributing to economic revitalization.
-The changes will take effect following the standard legislative approval process, including potential mayoral approval and congressional review.
+By increasing the debt threshold and exempting certain licenses from the Clean Hands requirement, the bill seeks to promote a more favorable environment for business operations in the District of Columbia.
+The changes are set to take effect following the standard legislative approval process, including potential congressional review.